weaver-viii/immutant-quickstart/README.md

 Ensure you have the latest version of the
 [client tools](https://www.openshift.com/get-started#cli).

-Create a jbossas-7 application from the code in this repository by typing this in exactly, replacing "yourapp" with whatever you want to call your app:
+Create a jbossas-7 application from the code in this repository using the following command, replacing "yourapp" with whatever you want to call your app:

     rhc app create -a yourapp -s -t jbossas-7 --from-code git://github.com/openshift-quickstart/immutant-quickstart.git